GroupLabs/bridge/notes/research/Bridge v4 Research.md

+> Hopefully, this note turns into a publishable paper

 We are building the integrative core that has a human-level system understanding.
 The first objective is to prove capabilities of semantic understanding of information contained in different data formats.

 > By "understanding" I only mean that it is reasonably able to transduce information from natural to machine language.